 The difference is subtle, but important.

-The LEADING-TONE of the MAJOR scale is a single half-tone below the TONIC.
-The SUB-TONIC of the MINOR scale is 2 half-tones below the TONIC.
+The LEADINGTONE of the MAJOR scale is a single half-tone below the TONIC.
+The SUB-TONIC of the NATURAL MINOR scale is 2 half-tones below the TONIC.
 But because the HARMONIC and MELODIC minor scales each have a sharp 7th scale degree they too have LEADING-TONES.